 The Falcon's journey to the role of Captain America isn't a new invention for the MCU or Marvel Comics.
 It served in the role a few years back when Steve Rogers temporarily lost the anti-aging side effects of his Super Soldier serum and became an elderly man.

-But that story didn't come out of a vacuum either.
+But that modern story didn't come out of a vacuum either.
 All the way back in the '70s, writer Steve Englehart took over as writer of the main Captain America title (renamed for a period as Captain America and the Falcon), elevating Sam Wilson from Captain America's sidekick (created by Stan Lee and Gene Colan in 1969's Captain America #117) to his full-on partner, and putting in place the building blocks that would elevate Sam to Captain America himself decades later.